 This course is designed to introduce theories of disease causation and the pathophysiologic disorders that compromise healthy systems.
-Etiology, pathophysiologic responses, clinical manifestations, radiographic appearance, and management of alterations in body systems will be presented.
+Etiology, pathophysiologic responses, clinical manifestations, radiographic

 Prerequisites: All required courses from Terms I, II, and III.
 Pre or Corequisites: ENG 1013, RAD 2103, RAD 2110, RAD 2116